-To investigate retransmission scheduling in layered video caches in more detailed we already built a simulation environment that is described in more detail in [25].
-In contrast to the simulations presented here an instance of layer encoded video was created randomly.
+To investigate retransmission scheduling in layered video caches in more detail we already built a simulation environment in [9].
+In contrast to the simulations presented here, an instance of layer encoded video was created randomly.
 The available bandwidth for retransmissions was constant for a single simulation and was only modified to compare the behavior of the retransmission scheduling algorithms in relation to different amounts of available bandwidth.
 For the simulations in this paper the bandwidth for retransmissions can change in each step of the simulation.
 For this reason the simulation environment had to be changed in two respects:

-- For each step in the simulation the available bandwidth for the retransmission of missing segments must be calculated.
-This is performed with the aid of the list generated by the simulation tool described in Section 3.2.2 that contains information about the available bandwidth for retransmissions at a certain point in time. - If retransmissions are performed for the simultaneously streamed video the retransmission scheduling algorithm can only regard the already transmitted part of the video.
-This is in contrast to our earlier work where we assumed that the complete instance of a cached layer encoded video is known.
+• For each step in the simulation the available bandwidth for the retransmission of missing segments must be calculated.
+This is performed with the aid of the list generated by the simulation tool described in Section 3.2.2 that contains information about the available bandwidth for retransmissions at a certain point in time.